This Harry Potter: Hogwarts Battle review was made after playing the game eight times.

-Harry Potter: Hogwarts Battle is a deck building game in which you and your teammates are trying to take down all of the popular villains from the book/movie series.
-You will play through each of the seven books from the series, adding in more mechanics and facing tougher enemies as you progress.
+Harry Potter: Hogwarts Battle is a cooperative deck building tabletop game in which you and your teammates are trying to take down all of the popular villains from the series.
+You’ll play through each of the seven books from the series, adding in more mechanics and facing tougher enemies as you progress.

-At the beginning of the game, each player is going to pick a hero.
+To begin a game of Harry Potter: Hogwarts Battle, each player gets to pick one of the main characters.
 You can be Harry, Hermione, Ron, or Neville.
 Each character has his or her own unique abilities as the game progresses, so you will have a slightly different role to play depending on who you choose.

 Gameplay is pretty simple, especially when you are playing the first couple of books.
 You will have a specific number of villains in the villain deck depending on the book that you’re playing; the villains will usually affect you in some way during your turns.

 At the beginning of your turn, you will have to turn over a Dark Arts card, which always helps the villains in some way.
 In fact, sometimes these cards will combo with a villain’s special abilities and knock your health down or affect you in some other way.